umanochiocciola/kane/README.md

     On linux, I suggest to place MainKane in /home folder.

 CHANGELOG:
+    Version 2.0.7.2 - networking -
-    Version 2.0.9.6.1  - internal security -
+    Added stream services: use and host simple servers Version 2.0.9.6.1  - internal security -
     Added protection to user's home folder.
 Only that user can access it Added user verification: you were able to switch user without verification with py user='TargetUserName', now Kane will check for discrepancies in usernames